Avoid these five common accounting errors

 “A sale isn’t a sale until you collect the money.” – Harvey Mackay

-Many small businesses often think it’s a good idea to try saving money by doing their own tax affairs.
+Many small businesses often try saving money by managing their own accounting and tax affairs.

 “Hire an accountant, not because they can save you money, but because they’ll make sure you’re not losing it.” – Unknown

-Consider hiring a virtual bookkeeper as well as an accountant to help avoid many of the common accounting errors.
-This will help with all the preparatory work, and an extra pair of hands can often help with additional duties.
+Hiring a virtual bookkeeper alongside an accountant can mitigate common accounting errors and alleviate workload.
+They will help prepare and provide an extra pair of hands with additional tasks.

 “Your accountant isn’t just there to fill out forms; they’re there to help you navigate the complexities of finance, manage risk, and maximise opportunities for growth.”